 - Brakes, handlebar, seat, and Seatpost, pedals

-A groupset is a set of matching components from the component manufacturer.
+A road bike groupset is a set of matching components from the component manufacturer.
 A bike model with a groupset has a refined, stylish and compatible appearance compared to a bike containing a diverse classification of components.

 The groupset is generally used to shortcut to define the quality of a bike and to compare different bikes.
 Shimano, SRAM, and Campagnolo are the most popular component supplier of drivetrains.
 For the entry-level price, Shimano is the most popular.
 These three manufacturers make combine gear and brake lever, so you can’t change gear.
 Every manufacturer does this in a different way.
 Shimano uses the whole brake lever to shift one-way lever behind it for the opposite shift.